georg-braun/maintenance-buddy/README.md

 ## Motivation

 I own some bicycles and motorcycles which I maintain.
-In the past I used some excel sheets about the done maintenances.
+In the past I used some excel sheets about the maintenances.
 But I didn't saw what maintenances are pending.
 Therefore I started to create an application that helps me.
 In future the app shouldn't be limited to vehicles.

 ## Features and Roadmap